nuuuwan/lk_law/data/doc/bills/2021-07-09-securities-and-exchange-commissi-2dd082f0/README.summary.md

-# 📄  Securities and Exchange Commission of Sri Lanka -Bill

-Bill published on **2021-07-09**.

 - Establishment of the Securities and Exchange Commission (SEC) of Sri Lanka.
 - Regulation of market institutions, public offers of securities, and market intermediaries.
 - Investor protection and enforcement measures.